jasondellaluce/falco/proposals/20210501-plugin-system.md

 Plugins will allow users to easily extend the functionality of the libraries and, as a consequence, of Falco and any other tool based on the libraries.

-This proposal, in partcular, focuses on two types of plugins: source plugins and extractor plugins.
+This proposal, in particular, focuses on two types of plugins: source plugins and extractor plugins.

 ## Motivation